PRIS-CV/BSNet/README.md

 ```

 ## References
 Our code is based on Chen's contribution.
-Specifically, except for cosine network and BSNet, everything else have modified and integrated the following publicly available code https://github.com/wyharveychen/CloserLookFewShot.
+Specifically, except for our core design, cosine network and BSNet, everything else （e.g. backbone, dataset, relation network, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/wyharveychen/CloserLookFewShot.